tmcgilchrist/ghuntley/content/live.md

 {{< tweet 1020620842428846080 >}}

-Finally, I use a dedicated control panel so that I can switch inputs via dedicated buttons and can fade to black instantly if the need arises.
-It is so important to have a big fat eject button, bumbling through systrays and application focus to terminate a stream is a recipe for disaster.
+I use a dedicated control panel so that I can switch inputs via dedicated buttons and can fade to black instantly if the need arises.
+It is so important to have a big fat eject button, bumbling through systrays and application focus to terminate a stream is another recipe for disaster.

 {{< tweet 1020172737074028544 >}}

+Finally, I use a seperate windows account for broadcasting and I'm always running an application that I wrote that detects which application is in focus and it will automatically switch the feed to a "privacy scene" if need be to aide with protecting against accidental disclosure.

 # equipment